remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 2. [User groups](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups.html) provide a means to assign permissions to multiple users.
 For example, all the developers on your team may have similar access rights and be in a developers group.
 3. [Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) are a bit more complex to explain, but play a large part in enabling access between services.
 A role, like a user, has specific permissions to access AWS services, but it is more like a temporary grant of rights to that access and does not have a password or access key like a user would.
 Any user, whether assigned to a person, application or service, can assume a role and thus be temporarily granted the access rights assigned to that role.
 Roles are typically how a service, like Lambda, for example, might be granted rights to read, write or delete from another service, like DynamoDB.

 You manage access through [policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).
-Policies are typically written in JSON (though they can be created visually within the AWS console) define the specific granular access to every action that can be performed by or on a service.
+Policies are typically written in JSON (though they can be created visually within the AWS console) and define the specific granular access to every action that can be performed by or on a service.
 For example, there are about [70 actions defined for just Lambda](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awslambda.html).

 Clearly there's a lot more than I can cover in one tutorial about IAM, but, as you'll see, each service we create will typically need to be granted access to another service.
 We'll be defining this within our CDK code.
-For instance, when we create a CloudFront distribution in front of our S3 bucket, it won't work properly until it has been granted read rights to that S3 bucket.
+For instance, when we create a CloudFront distribution in front of our S3 bucket, it won't work properly until it has received read rights to that S3 bucket.

 For further reading, [this guide](https://dev.to/aws-builders/a-beginners-guide-to-aws-identity-and-access-management-iam-4j5c) by Sedat Salman is a really good, and easy to understand, overview that goes into a little bit more detail.